dkwasniewski/10xCards/.ai/prd.md

 ## 1. Product Overview

 10xCards is a web application for quickly generating and managing educational flashcards.
-With AI integration (Openrouter.ai) and a simple user interface, it enables creating flashcards from pasted text or manually, organizing them, and leveraging a pre-built spaced-repetition algorithm.
+With AI integration (Openrouter.ai) and a simple user interface, it enables creating flashcards from pasted text or manually, organizing them, and optionally leveraging a pre-built spaced-repetition algorithm (optional feature, not required for MVP).

 ## 2. User Problem